nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 will proceed to call the `ModelManager` to replace the original `Person` with the updated `Person`.
 A `CommandResult` is then created and returned.

-Viewing notes will simple create and return a `CommandResult`.
+Viewing notes will simply create and return a `CommandResult`.
 This `CommandResult` contains the `Person` object representing the appropriate `Person`.
 This `Person` is passed back to the `Ui`, which will display the notes of this `Person` in the `NotesWindow`.